jmbg-labs/php/README.md

 ### Supported Regions

-The library supports all ex-Yugoslav regions including:
+The library supports all Serbian and some ex-Yugoslav regions including (beware: ex-Yugoslav regions may have changed since the breakup):

 - **Serbia** (71-79): Belgrade, Kragujevac, Niš, etc.
 - **Serbia/Vojvodina** (80-89): Novi Sad, Subotica, Pančevo, etc.